phillip-kruger/microprofile-demo/README.md

 ### Prerequisite

-To make the example easier we use an internal Elasticsearch server, so no need to install any datastore.
+To make the example easier we use an internal H2 Database and internal Elasticsearch server, so no need to install any datastore.

+You can, however, use MySQL if you prefer:

-#### MySQL / Maria
+#### MySQL / Maria (Optional)

 You need a MySQL/Maria Database installed and running on your PC.